magosil86/bumblebee/cran-comments.md

-## New submission
+## Resubmission
-This is my first submission.
+This is a resubmission.
+In this version I have:

+* Updated the DESCRIPTION so that it does not begin with "This package", package name, title or similar.

 ## Test environments
 * local macOS install, R 4.0.4